 Opening ports can’t and shouldn’t be avoided, but it’s important to make sure the process is being done properly and for the right reasons.
-Every port without the proper security protections serves as an entry point for ill-intentioned users.
+Every port without proper security protections serves as an entry point for ill-intentioned users.
 Keeping your operations efficient with basic cybersecurity awareness in mind is a win-win situation.
 Here are six questions to ask yourself before you open any ports to the public.

 If you’ve gotten through those questions knowing that a public port is your best option, it’s time to proceed.
 Next, make sure the resource has been audited to ensure only the most necessary components or features are accessible.
-Even if a public port is being used, not everything needs to available to every user.
+Even if a public port is being used, not everything needs to be available to every user.

 By asking yourself about the goals you want to achieve, maybe you’ve thought of a safer user path.
-For example, you could use a Virtual Private Network, firewall rules or Access Control Lists, as well as other network standards.
+For example, you could use a virtual private network, firewall rules, or access control lists, as well as other network standards.
 With options like these, you help filter access so only required network resources have an entry point.

 Using a publicly accessible resource means you need to consider any sensitive or mission-critical assets that might be linked to what’s publicly available.
-This might include deploying your resource in a way that successfully partitions those assets.
+This might include deploying your resources in a way that successfully partitions those assets.
 Think of it as digging a moat around what has already been exposed, creating a smaller space for security threats.

 Does your monitoring solution need to actively poll devices?
 Can your devices be used to send data to the monitoring solution?
-Evaluating what type of traffic you have and understanding the direction of that traffic can be critical to successfully securing networks.
+Evaluating the type of traffic you have and understanding the direction of that traffic can be critical to successfully securing networks.

-6. Am I up to date on cybersecurity software?
+6. Am I Up to Date on Cybersecurity Software?

 The good news is that software updates can bring your systems up to whatever level you want them to be at.
 And every enhancement that’s released after is done for a good reason, if not many good reasons.
 By keeping your systems fresh, you know you’re doing everything within your power to prevent threats from occurring.
-Your systems will always be strongest when you work along with your provider to monitor your resources.
+Your systems will always be stronger when you work with your provider to monitor your resources.